arikno/Deutsche-Boerse-dbg-pds/README.md

 ## Data Dictionary

-The Deutsche Börse Public Dataset is actually comprised of two sets of datas, representing source data from the XETRA and EUREX trading engines.
-The contents of this data are defined in the [data dictionary](docs/data_dictionary.md).
+The contents of the Deutsche Börse Public Dataset, from the XETRA and EUREX trading engines, are defined in the [data dictionary](docs/data_dictionary.md).

 ## Calendar